DoctorLogicProduct/dltest/_pages/products/success-insights/success-insights.md

 ---
 layout: components
-title: DoctorLogic Success Insights - Healthcare Conversion Tracking
+title: Website Analytics & Reporting for Doctors | DoctorLogic
-description: "We’re invested in your success.
-With full access reporting, track everything from SEO, keywords, or leads.
-Plus, a personal customer success manager."
+description: "At DoctorLogic we’re invested in your success.
+We provide full access analytics reporting and a personal customer success manager to ensure your practice grows."
 meta_image: "/img/meta/success-insights.jpg"
 nofollow: false
 gsap: true